oakeley/AAPS_ProjectGrapher/README.md

 # - Store COMPLETE source code for all files in Neo4j
 # - Generate enhanced visualizations with eating now priority
 # - Populate Neo4j database with full source code and metadata

+# Delete the old downloads
+rm -rf aaps_en_new
+rm -rf aaps_en_old
+rm -rf aaps_source

+# Populate the database with the newest versions of the repositories
 python aaps_analyzer.py
 ```